human memory research mistake is that science has not yet focused on

 recognition entity, which can remember and precisely recall patterns

 A 2004 Nobel Prize winning discovery pointed directly to neurons as the vehicle of memory.
 The memory for thousands of smells for animals resides in the combinatorial codes of their olfactory neurons.
+Leslie Vosshall reports that, in her lab, ordinary volunteers, (not wine tasters or perfumers), could clearly distinguish between different combinations of 128 odor molecules, indicating an average human ability to differentiate between 1 trillion smells.
 Combinatorial codes can theoretically store a galactic memory and recall it with infinite precision.
 This view has not been followed up by science in its research.

 Human and animal memory involves the ability to remember and recognize millions of images.
 In the muscle movements for habitual activities from running to speaking, the system stores massive combinatorial memories.
 Yet, the most important area for memory research has been for simple remembered responses in fear conditioning.
 In these experiments, mice and rats learn to avoid a mild electric shock to their feet, while they move around a small chamber.
 Once learned, animals do not forget.
 Placed back in the chamber a day, or even a month later, they remember to avoid the shock.
 By focusing on this simple "Dial 100" response, science fails to seek explanations for trillions of other memory links.